backstage/backstage/.changeset/friendly-baboons-sparkle.md

 '@backstage/plugin-kubernetes': patch
 ---

-Export a CustomisationProps object from the kubernetes plugin, which includes a customPodTableColumns argument, to allow users to add additional custom columns to the Pod Table in the Deployments Accordion
+Export a CustomisationProps object from the kubernetes plugin, which includes a customPodTableColumns argument, to allow users to specify the columns they'd like on the Pod Table in the Deployments Accordion